Ken Mellons (album)

 Ken Mellons is the self-titled debut album of American country music artist Ken Mellons.
 Released in 1994 on Epic Records, it contains his single "Jukebox Junkie", a Top Ten hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 "Workin' for the Weekend", "I Can Bring Her Back", and "Lookin' in the Same Direction" were also released as singles.

+"Doctor Jesus" was later recorded by Randy Travis for his 2000 album Inspirational Journey.